 Who is collecting and using your personal data?

-Devon County Council act as a ‘data controller’ for any personal data that we hold.
+Heart of the South West Trading Standards Service is provided by Devon County Council, and the Council is the ‘data controller’ for any personal data that we hold.
 As such, we will ensure that the data collected by us is processed in line with Devon County Council’s data protection policies and in line with your rights under the EU General Data Protection Regulation 2016/679 and, where applicable, the EU Law Enforcement Directive 2016/680 and associated data protection laws currently applicable in the UK.

 Should you wish to find out more about Devon County Council’s data protection policies please contact our Data Protection Officer.